An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Guess?
 Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how GES stock compares to 2,000+ US-based stocks, and to peers in the Consumer Non-Durables sector and Apparel/Footwear industry.
+We show how GES stock compares to 2,000+ US-based stocks, and to peers in the Retail Trade sector and Family Clothing Stores industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.